Ryder Cup 2018: Team USA Early Favourites

 With the emergence of the 'Class of 2011' on Tour headed by Jordan Spieth and Justin Thomas - and solid friendships with the likes of Rickie Fowler - it's there for all to see that the mood in the American camp is one reminiscent of dominant teams of years gone by.

 We've all seen the Spring Break photos, right?The benefit of youthful exuberance and familiarity is perfectly complemented by the experience of the 'older heads' - Phil Mickelson, Zach Johnson and, of course, Furyk himself.

 As arguably the most impressive golfer on the planet, Dustin Johnson will certainly be a fearsome opponent for the Europeans.
 No single man on either side can match the 2016 U.S. Open champion for driving distance, while his short game has improved immeasurably over the past few years.

 Johnson was in dominating form last time out at the Sentry Tournament of Champions and will be hoping he can maintain his form into the major season and beyond.

 With six points from an available 11 in his Ryder Cup career thus far, the current world's best golfer will be looking to improve his points haul when he tees it up at Le Golf National.

-Not since the above-mentioned victory at The Belfry has the 'Stars and Stripes' been unfurled in celebration of the Americans having backed a win two years previous.
+Not since the above-mentioned victory at The Belfry has the 'Stars and Stripes' been unfurled in celebration of back-to-back wins.

-The players' passion and, at times, unruly home support which was evident at Hazeltine National in 2016 perfectly demonstrates their thirst for continued success in the event.
+The players' passion and the, at times, unruly home support evident at Hazeltine National perfectly demonstrates their thirst for continued success in the event.